dongliang3571/csc472_graphics/README.md

-# !!!!!READ ME before you run it!!!!!
+# !!!
+READ ME before you run it !!!
 ******************************************************

-Remember to uncomment following line in the HW.h if you're on Windows or Linux platform.......
+Remember to **uncomment** following line in the HW.h if you're on Windows or Linux platform.......
 ```
 #include <GL/glu.h>
 ```